15 Different Types of Peperomia Plants for Indoors with Names & Pictures

 Wax Privet Peperomia Plant, Peperomia glabella

-Wax Privet Peperomia also called Cypress Peperomia is a small plant with beautiful oval leaves and red stems.
+Wax Privet Peperomia also called Cypress Peperomia is a small, hardy, fast-growing Peperomia variety with beautiful, oval leaves and red stems, the foliage is fleshy and often has variegations.

 11. Beetle Peperomia (Peperomia angulata)